 Domestic violence charges are often accompanied by temporary restraining orders (TRO’s) in New Jersey.
 If you fail to adequately respond to the accusations being made against you, the TRO can become a final restraining order (FRO).
 Further, if you inadvertently violate a temporary or final restraining order in New Jersey, you may face criminal charges for contempt of court, which can spell other serious consequences.
 Considering the host of issues that may result from a restraining order, you should not hesitate to speak with a knowledgeable restraining order defense attorney about your case.

 The Tormey Law Firm in Bergen County, New Jersey, is a group of highly knowledgeable criminal defense attorneys with years of experience representing clients charged with domestic violence offenses, including harassment, terroristic threats, and stalking, and those facing permanent restraining orders throughout New Jersey.
 Appearing in Superior Courts and Municipal Courts in northern New Jersey on a daily basis, including those in Rutherford, Edgewater, Elmwood Park, Hackensack, and Palisades Park, our lawyers serve on the front lines of the justice system day-in and day-out.
-If you or a loved one is facing a temporary restraining order (TRO), or you need help to secure a final restraining order in New Jersey, it is imperative that you speak with an experienced NJ restraining order attorney who understands the rules governing restraining orders and can guide you through these complex proceedings.
+If you or a loved one is facing a temporary restraining order (TRO), or you need help to secure a final restraining order in Bergen County, New Jersey, it is imperative that you speak with an experienced NJ restraining order attorney who understands the rules governing restraining orders and can guide you through these complex proceedings.
 To discuss your case with a lawyer who can help, contact the Hackensack offices of The Tormey Law Firm today at (201)-330-4979.
 You are just one free consultation away from the answers you need to protect yourself.

 Here are some real restraining order cases the Tormey Law Firm has handled in Bergen County NJ: